HannaZhao/Getting-and-Cleaning-Data/README.md

 1. The script run_analysis.R checks if the folder "data" is in the working directory.
 If not, the folder will be created
 2. The RAW-data from the provided URL will be downloaded.
 The script checks, if the ZIP is already in the "data" folder to prevent unnessesary downloads
-3. ZIP will be unzipped
+3. ZIP will be unzipped to "data" directory
-4. WARNING! on some environments I experienced problems with the step (probably environment settings).
-In that case simply disable the line 32, download and unzip the raw data set into the "data" directory